spekulatius/PHPScraper/websites/examples/headings.md

 ## Headings by Level

-There might be cases, in which you would like to retrieve all headings of a particular level.
-The example below shows you how to do so:
+There might be cases, in which all headings of a particular level should be retrieved.
+The example below shows how to do so:

 ```php
 $web = new \spekulatius\phpscraper;